Arthritis & Arthrosis

 Arthritis is primarily a degenerative condition that comes with age due to wear and tear of the joints.
 Factors that can aggravate this process include excess weight, poor diet, low activity, old age and excessive levels of activity, with people who have a family history of arthritis much more likely to develop it.

-In milder to moderate cases of arthritis, braces that compress at a medical grade and stabilse the affected joint are most suitable for reliveing pain and stiffness.
-In more chronic and serious cases, unloading of the joint is required to minimse or prevent bone on bone contact.
+In milder to moderate cases of arthritis, braces that compress at a medical grade and stabilise the affected joint are most suitable for relieving pain and stiffness.
+In more chronic and serious cases, unloading of the joint is required to minimise or prevent bone on bone contact.

-This changes from person to person, and is really dependent on comfort levels and the severity of the condition.
-Wearing a brace during the day is normally okay if the patient is comfortable, but should only be done if you're stretching and
+This changes from person to person and is really dependent on comfort levels and the severity of the condition.
+Wearing a brace during the day is normally okay as long as you are comfortable.

 Medical grade compression has been shown to be highly effective in relieving the pain and inflammation caused by arthritis.
 While compression socks normally bought at the chemist or airport can provide some relief, it's not long lasting or effective in most cases.
 It's important to use medical grade compression stockings to ensure adequate relief and pain management.